GaelVaroquaux/sklearn_ensae_course/README.md

 The data for this tutorial is not included in the repository.
 We will be using several data sets during the tutorial: most are built-in to scikit-learn, which includes code which automatically downloads and caches these data.
-Because the wireless network at conferences can often be spotty, it would be a good idea to download these data sets before arriving at the conference.
+Because the wireless network at the course venue can often be spotty, it would be a good idea to download these data sets before arriving.
 You can do so by using the `fetch_data.py` included in the tutorial materials.

 Original material from the Scipy 2013 tutorial
 ----------------------------------------------